pygod-team/pygod/docs/index.rst

 PyGOD is a comprehensive **Python library** for **detecting outlying objects** in **graphs**.
-This exciting yet challenging field has many key applications in financial fraud detection and fake news detection.
+This exciting yet challenging field has many key applications in fraud detection :cite:`liu2020alleviating`  and fake news detection :cite:`dou2021user`.

 PyGOD includes more than **10** latest graph-based detection algorithms, such as Dominant (SDM'19) and coLA (TNNLS'21).
-For consistently and accessibility, PyGOD is developed on top of `PyTorch Geometric (PyG) <https://www.pyg.org/>`_ and `PyTorch <https://pytorch.org/>`_.
+For consistently and accessibility, PyGOD is developed on top of `PyTorch Geometric (PyG) <https://www.pyg.org/>`_ and `PyTorch <https://pytorch.org/>`_, and follows the API design of `PyOD <https://github.com/yzhao062/pyod>`_.
 See examples below for detecting anomalies with GNN in 5 lines!

 PyGOD is featured for: